SpEL

 the user starting the app.
 Therefore, ShinyProxy mounts a unique directory per

 user as workspace into the container.
-This is just the beginning of what is
+This is just the beginning of what’s

 possible with the Spring Expressions.